 When traveling far, it is always a contemplation on what type of transportation to use.
 Yes, airplanes have become popular again and airports are still in use but when facing reality; businesses are showing inconsistent regulations.
 You may be buying a ticket to go to that sunny beach in LA or heading to the mountains to ski but remember you are not the only one wanting to get out.
 Some companies are focusing on making a profit and getting passengers in their planes without any regard towards social distancing on the plane.

-Pro- You get to your destination much faster with the possibility of minimal contact with other travels.
+Pro- You get to your destination much faster.

 Cons- You are still amongst hundreds of other travels in the terminal which gives you little control of your safety.